 About the Author

-Dr. Lisa Longworth has counseled thousands fo clients and studied numerous spiritual traditions for the last 40 years.
+Dr. Lisa Longworth has counseled thousands of clients and studied numerous spiritual traditions for the last 40 years.
 A professional artist since 1975, her paintings have traveled the world with her lectures and workshops.
-Her book, Cocoon to Butterfly, Creative Midlife Change for the Busy Person is now available wherever fine books are sold.
+Her book, Cocoon to Butterfly, Creative Midlife Change for the Busy Person is being published in early 2018.